ivanDevProd/vm-template-scaning/README.md

 2. Analyze Image Extension and Perform Necessary Extractions
 - Process: Identify the type of system image (e.g., .iso, .img, .qcow2).
 - Action:
-  --If it's a compressed format (e.g., .zip, .tar), extract it.
+  a.
+If it's a compressed format (e.g., .zip, .tar), extract it.
-  -- Depending on the image type, validate its integrity (e.g., using md5sum or sha256sum checks).
+  b.
+Depending on the image type, validate its integrity (e.g., using md5sum or sha256sum checks).
-  -- Prepare the image for deployment if required (e.g., converting to a format suitable for your infrastructure).
+  c.
+Prepare the image for deployment if required (e.g., converting to a format suitable for your infrastructure).
-  -- Upload the Image to the Cluster
+  d.
+Upload the Image to the Cluster

 3. Process: Transfer the image to the cluster where VMs can be spun up.
 Action: